-So while an extra round of interviews may slightly prolong the hiring process, it prevents a lot of conflict, slowness, and overall frustration.
+So while an extra round of interviews may slightly prolong the hiring process, it prevents many conflicts, slowness, and overall frustration.
 Smart companies that focus on building a strong culture see an increase in efficiency and product quality.

 But be careful not to confuse culture with perks.
 Many things considered “company culture” are not.
-Rand Fishkin (@randfish on Twitter) wrote an excellent post about this topic on the Moz blog: What Company Culture IS and IS NOT.
+Rand Fishkin wrote an excellent post about this topic on the Moz blog: What Company Culture IS and IS NOT.

-For more about culture and building strong teams, we recommend you read What Does Tribal Leadership Teach Us About Building Strong Communities and Organizations.
+We recommend you read What Does Tribal Leadership Teach Us About Building Strong Communities and Organizations for more about culture and building strong teams.